 Zimmer is a medical device company that creates a variety of orthopaedic implants.
 In 2015, the company officially became Zimmer Biomet.
 According to the company, Zimmer products and implants give orthopaedic surgeons as many options as possible when choosing the right prosthesis for a patient.

 Previous hip replacement devices were limited in size and shape.
-Surgeons had to make the hip bone fit the implant.
-Some Zimmer devices use what the company calls Kinectiv Modular-Neck Technology, which has four parts instead of three, so the surgeon can choose each component of the replacement prosthesis in a size and shape that best matches the patient’s actual hip.
+Surgeons had to make the hip bone fit the artificial hip.
+Some Zimmer medical devices use what the company calls Kinectiv Modular-Neck Technology, which has four parts instead of three.
+The surgeon can choose each component of the Zimmer prosthesis in a size and shape that best matches the patient’s actual hip.

 Some Zimmer hip products use Metasul Metal-on-Metal articulation.
 This type of hip joint is forged metal, instead of cast like traditional hip implants.
 This is supposed to make it harder and smoother, which should make it more durable.

-Zimmer also sells products that use Trabecular Metal technology, which is a three-dimensional material that is supposed to simulate the body’s spongy bone.
+This manufacturer also sells hip products that use Zimmer Trabecular Metal Hip technology, which is a three-dimensional material that is supposed to simulate the body’s spongy bone.
 It should provide a high level of friction allowing the hip joint to quickly stabilize after being implanted.
-It should also allow growth into the hip implant.
+It should also allow growth into the artificial hip implant.

 Zimmer’s Hip Replacement Products